 It won’t be news to anyone that mobile web browsing is overtaking desktop, and Google’s search engine has always tried to provide a better mobile user experience.
 At first, it labeled websites as mobile-friendly to show users which pages were optimized for their mobile devices.
 Then, mobile-friendliness became a ranking signal.
 Today we will talk about one more Google’s innovation and one more reason to make your site mobile-friendly — mobile-first indexing.

-What is the goal of a mobile-first index?
+What is the goal of a Mobile-first index from Google?

 At the end of 2016 Google officially announced they were starting experiments on how to move towards a more mobile-focused index.
 A full roll-out is expected in 2017.
 So, for the time being, both desktop-first and mobile-first indexes are used.
 However, after all testing is completed, Google plans to have only one index, instead of applying separate algorithms for different devices.
 So, the mobile-first index will soon serve as the listings for both mobile and desktop search queries.